What is Carers Allowance?

-To be entitled to Carer’s Allowance, a person must be aged at least 16 years old, meet residence and presence conditions, care for 35 or more hours per week, not be subject to immigration control, not be in full-time education and not be ‘gainfully employed’.
+To be entitled to the financial support offered by Carers Allowance, a person must be aged at least 16 years old, meet residence and presence conditions, care for 35 or more hours per week, not be subject to immigration control, not be in full-time education and not be ‘gainfully employed’.

 In addition, the individual must care for someone receiving a qualifying benefit, such as: